inversify/inversify-express-utils/README.md

 ## The Basics

 ### Step 1: Decorate your controllers
-To use a class as a "controller" for your express app, simply add the `@Controller` decorator to the class.
+To use a class as a "controller" for your express app, simply add the `@controller` decorator to the class.
 Similarly, decorate methods of the class to serve as request handlers.
 The following example will declare a controller that responds to `GET /foo'.

 ```ts